 Install all Apache Web Server Updates

 From time to time, Apache Foundation release a number patches.
-It is always a good practice to keep the Apache web server installation up to date, despite of whether the patch is a security patch, or a software update.
+It is always a good practice for your Apache security to keep the Apache web server installation up to date, despite of whether the patch is a security patch, or a software update.
 Subscribe to a mailing list such as ‘Apache Server Announcements’ to receive notifications of when updates and patches are available.
 Such mailing lists are hosted by the Apache Foundation.

 Stay Informed and Frequently Check the Web Server Configuration

-A number of books, online security guidelines articles and white papers are available to help an administrators secure an Apache web server installation and implement the above security suggestions, which are however universal.
+A number of books, online security guidelines articles and white papers are available to help an administrators secure an Apache web server installation and implement the above Apache security suggestions, which are however universal.
 It is suggested to read such articles and follow the guidelines.
 After applying such changes, it is also important to test the web server’s and web application’s functionality, to confirm that such changes did not hinder any of the web application’s functionality.
 The use of third party security tools, such as Acunetix WVS can help confirm that the applied procedures did improve your web server security.
 Acunetix WVS will also launch a number of security checks against an Apache web server, and will also check for weak configurations.

 Acunetix Web Vulnerability Scanner